Caravan is formed by Pye Hastings, Richard Sinclair, Dave Sinclair and Richard Coughlan.

 "Back To Front" is released

-Caravan reform
+Caravan reform to perform two

-Hastings, Geoff Richardson, Jan Schelhaas,
+Richardson, Jan Schelhaas, Richard Sinclair

-Richard Sinclair and Richard Coughlan
+and Richard Coughlan

 [28-29] London, Marquee Club